siconos/siconos/docs/sphinx/install_guide/install_guide.rst

 Here is an example, to build numerics and kernel, with documentation, no tests ...::

+  # --- List of siconos components to build and install ---
+  # The complete list is : externals numerics kernel control mechanics mechanisms io
+  set(COMPONENTS externals numerics kernel CACHE INTERNAL "List of siconos components to build and install")

+  option(WITH_PYTHON_WRAPPER "Build and install python bindings using swig.
+Default = ON" ON) option(WITH_SERIALIZATION "Compilation of serialization functions.
+Default = OFF" OFF) option(WITH_GENERATION "Generation of serialization functions with doxygen XML.
+Default = OFF" OFF)

-  # --------- User-defined options ---------
+  # --- Build/compiling options ---
-  # Use cmake -DOPTION_NAME=some-value ... to modify default value.
-  # !!!
-Warning : do not suppress any line below, just set ON/OFF value !!!
+  option(DEV_MODE "Compilation flags setup for developers.
+Default = OFF" OFF) option(DEV_MODE_STRICT "Compilation flags setup for developers (extra strict, conversion warnings).
+Default = OFF" OFF) option(WITH_CXX "Enable CXX compiler for numerics.
+Default = ON" ON) option(WITH_FORTRAN "Enable Fortran compiler.
+Default = ON" ON) option(FORCE_SKIP_RPATH "Do not build shared libraries with rpath.
+Useful only for packaging.
+Default = OFF" OFF) option(NO_RUNTIME_BUILD_DEP "Do not check for runtime dependencies.
+Useful only for packaging.
+Default = OFF" OFF) option(WITH_DOCKER "Build inside a docker container.
+Default = OFF" OFF) option(WITH_UNSTABLE "Enable this to include all 'unstable' sources.
+Default=OFF" OFF) option(WITH_UNSTABLE_TEST "Enable this to include all 'unstable' test.
+Default=OFF" OFF) option(BUILD_SHARED_LIBS "Building of shared libraries.
+Default = ON" ON) option(WITH_SYSTEM_INFO "Verbose mode to get some system/arch details.
+Default = OFF."
+OFF) option(WITH_TESTING "Enable 'make test' target" OFF) option(WITH_GIT "Consider sources are under GIT" OFF)

+  # --- Documentation setup ---
   option(WITH_DOCUMENTATION "Build Documentation.
-Default = OFF" ON) option(WITH_PYTHON_WRAPPER "Build python bindings using swig.
-Default = ON" ON) option(WITH_DOXYGEN_WARNINGS "Explore doxygen warnings."
-OFF) option(WITH_DOXY2SWIG "Build swig docstrings from doxygen xml output.
-Default = ON."
-OFF) option(WITH_SYSTEM_INFO "Verbose mode to get some system/arch details.
-Default = off."
-OFF) option(WITH_TESTING "Enable 'make test' target" OFF) option(WITH_GIT "Consider sources are under GIT" OFF) option(WITH_SERIALIZATION "Compilation of serialization functions.
-Default = OFF" OFF) option(WITH_GENERATION "Generation of serialization functions with doxygen XML.
-Default = OFF" OFF) option(WITH_CXX "Enable CXX compiler for Numerics.
-Default=ON."
-ON) option(WITH_UNSTABLE "Enable this to include all 'unstable' sources.
-Default=OFF" OFF) option(BUILD_SHARED_LIBS "Building of shared libraries" ON) option(DEV_MODE "Compilation flags setup for developpers.
-Default: ON" OFF) option(WITH_BULLET "compilation with Bullet Bindings.
+Default = OFF" ON) option(WITH_DOXYGEN_WARNINGS "Explore doxygen warnings.
+Default = OFF" OFF) option(WITH_DOXY2SWIG "Build swig docstrings from doxygen xml output.
+Default = OFF."
+ON)

+  # --- List of external libraries/dependencies to be searched (or not) ---
+  option(WITH_BULLET "compilation with Bullet Bindings.
 Default = OFF" OFF) option(WITH_OCC "compilation with OpenCascade Bindings.
-Default = OFF" OFF) option(WITH_MUMPS "Compilation with MUMPS solver.
+Default = OFF" OFF) option(WITH_MUMPS "Compilation with the MUMPS solver.
+Default = OFF" OFF) option(WITH_UMFPACK "Compilation with the UMFPACK solver.
+Default = OFF" OFF) option(WITH_SUPERLU "Compilation with the SuperLU solver.
+Default = OFF" OFF) option(WITH_SUPERLU_MT "Compilation with the SuperLU solver, multithreaded version.
 Default = OFF" OFF) option(WITH_FCLIB "link with fclib when this mode is enable.
-Default = off."
-OFF) option(WITH_FREECAD "Use FreeCAD" OFF) option(WITH_MECHANISMS "Generation of bindings for Saladyn Mechanisms toolbox" OFF) option(WITH_XML "Enable xml files i/o.
-Default = ON" ON)
+Default = OFF" OFF) option(WITH_FREECAD "Use FreeCAD.
+Default = OFF" OFF) option(WITH_RENDERER "Install OCC renderer.
+Default = OFF" OFF) option(WITH_SYSTEM_SUITESPARSE "Use SuiteSparse installed on the system instead of built-in CXSparse library.
+Default = ON" ON) option(WITH_XML "Enable xml files i/o.
+Default = OFF" OFF)

+  # -- Installation setup ---
   # Set python install mode:
   # - user --> behave as 'python setup.py install --user'
   # - standard --> install in python site-package (ie behave as python setup.py install)
   # - prefix --> install in python CMAKE_INSTALL_PREFIX (ie behave as python setup.py install --prefix=CMAKE_INSTALL_PREFIX)
-  set(siconos_python_install "user" CACHE STRING "Install mode for siconos python package")
+  set(siconos_python_install "standard" CACHE STRING "Install mode for siconos python package")

-  # List of components to build and installed
-  # List of siconos component to be installed
-  # complete list = externals numerics kernel control mechanics io
-  set(COMPONENTS externals numerics kernel CACHE INTERNAL "List of siconos components to build and install")
+  # If OFF, headers from libraries in externals will not be installed.
+  option(INSTALL_EXTERNAL_HEADERS "Whether or not headers for external libraries should be installed.
+Default=OFF" OFF)

+  # If ON, internal headers will not be installed.
+  option(INSTALL_INTERNAL_HEADERS "Whether or not headers for internal definitions should be installed.
+Default=OFF" OFF)

 .. _siconos_runexample:

 Test your installation